forcedotcom/EMP-Connector/README.md

-# emp-connector Example
+# EMP-Connector Example (Deprecated)
 A simplified connector example to the Enterprise Messaging Platform.

 This example connector provides support for SSL, HTTP proxies and supports both the long polling and websocket streaming transports.
 Easy subscription management and full support for event replay is provided.
+The connector is a thin wrapper around the underlying [CometD library](https://cometd.org/).

 ## Disclaimer
-Please note that this repository is example code and is not supported by Salesforce.
-This code has not been rigorously tested nor performance tested for throughput and scale.
+The EMP-Connector sample is deprecated and will be archived in the future.
+The EMP-Connector code is an example only, is partially implemented, and isn't intended for production environments.
+It hasn't been rigorously tested nor performance tested for throughput and scale.

-This code is provided as an example only.
-The underlying [CometD library](https://cometd.org/) is what provides the meat here, as EMP Connector is a thin wrapper around this library.
+Are you looking for a code sample for subscribing to platform events and change events?
+Check out the [Java Quick Start for Pub/Sub API](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/qs-java-quick-start.html) in the _Pub/Sub API Guide_.
 ___

 ## Example Classes